Development Review Process

 Step 2: Technical Review Committee

 The Technical Review Committee (TRC) is a group of City employees from Engineering, Fire, Planning, and Zoning divisions who identify and discuss any problems or issues in the early stages of a project.
-Following the Site Plan Review Meeting, you will be given a Submittal Form listing the items you need to prepare for Technical Review Committee (see Planning Department Application Forms) along with submittal dates and application fees.
-Submit ALL the required documents and fees to the Public Works office according to the submittal dates (Mondays at 3pm) listed on the Technical Review Process sheet.
+Following the Site Plan Review Meeting, you will be given a Submittal Form listing the items you need to prepare for Technical Review Committee (see Planning Department Application Forms).
+Check our fee schedule for application fees.
+Submit ALL the required documents and fees to the Public Works office at 275 East 200 North.

 Upon receipt of your submittal, you will be given an opportunity to meet with the TRC.
 At your appointment you will be given a Summary of Findings, which provides guidance on whether to resubmit to TRC or prepare and submit for Planning Commission.